-Our initial focus is on every child receiving quality, inclusive whole-class teaching (Wave 1 provision.)
-In addition some children may benefit from small group, short term interventions to enable them to attain age-related expectations (Wave 2 provision.)
+In addition some children may benefit from small group, short term interventions to enable them to attain age-related expectations.
 A small number of children will also require highly personalised intervention to provide for their special educational needs.
-(Wave 3 provision.)

-When the school identifies the need for additional support to enable a pupil to make expected progress class teachers and the senior management team draw up a personalised plan of support which is recorded on an individual provision map.
+When the school identifies the need for additional support to enable a pupil to make expected progress class teachers and the SENDCO draw up a personalised learning plan of support which is recorded on an individual provision map.
 This provision map details what additional provision is in place, what outcome is expected, who is providing it, how often and for how long.
-The map is shared with parents /carers by the class teacher and/or SENDCo.
+The map is shared with parents /carers by the class teacher.

 We monitor the progress of all children receiving additional support to ensure that the provision we have put in place is having the impact we are expecting.
-Our School Governors are responsible for monitoring the effectiveness of the provision in place for pupils identified with SEND and they will receive a report from the SENDCO on the progress of these pupils
+Our School Governors are responsible for monitoring the effectiveness of the provision in place for pupils identified with SEND and they will receive a report from the SENDCO on the progress of these pupils.